shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 **Examples** of possible contributions:

-- New collections of images "compatible" for existing tasks like classification or OOD detection (e.g. like ImageNet-A).
+- Collections of images to be evaluated w.r.t. one or more existing tasks like classification or OOD detection (e.g. like ImageNet-A).
   Submissions of this type can consist of images only.
 - Re-definitions of tasks/new metrics on existing datasets (e.g. new calibration metrics, fairness metrics, ...).
-- Completely new tasks and datasets, that highlight differences between ImageNet models (see below for details).
+- Completely new tasks and datasets that highlight differences between ImageNet models (see below for details).

+Submissions creating links to communities interested in problems besides standard, “accuracy-focused” settings are very welcome.

 Deadlines
 ^^^^^^^^^^^^^^^^

 - Submission Deadline: mid-end May, 2022 (final date TBA)
-- Reviews posted: June 3, 2022
+- Reviews Posted: June 3, 2022
-- Acceptance notification: June 6, 2022
+- Acceptance Notification: June 6, 2022
 - Camera and Dataset Ready: July 1, 2022
 - ICML 2022 Workshop dates: July 22 and 23 (final date TBA)

 Please note that it is **not required** to post the final dataset by the submission deadline.
-It is sufficient to start working on final dataset collections after the acceptance notification until the camera ready deadline.
+It is sufficient to start working on the final dataset collection after the acceptance notification until the camera ready deadline.